paladin-t/b8/docs/manual.md

 A coroutine is a special data type in BASIC8, which encapsulates an invokable object.
 It's a programming component that generalizes subroutines for non-preemptive multitasking, by allowing multiple entry points for suspending and resuming execution at certain locations.
 It obtains the execution flow when iterating on it, then keeps executing until all invokable statements finished or it hands over the flow by itself.
 Besides, there is also an automatically dispatched mode.

 * `COROUTINE(invokable, ...)`: creates a coroutine, with optional initialization arguments
-* `YIELD v`: yields from a coroutine, hands over the execution flow
+* `YIELD v`: yields from a coroutine, hands over the execution flow to other coroutines or the main program flow
-	* `v`: value to be yielded
+	* `v`: the value to be yielded
 * `RETURN v`: returns from a coroutine
-	* `v`: value to be returned
+	* `v`: the value to be returned
 * `START(co)`: starts a coroutine, which will be automatically scheduled by a dispatcher
 * `ABORT(co)`: aborts an automatically dispatching coroutine
 * `MOVE_NEXT(co)`: iterates a coroutine for one step manually
-	* returns true if can be further iterated, otherwise false for finished
+	* returns true if can be further iterated, otherwise false if finished
 * `GET(co)`: gets any yielded or returned value of the current iteration
 * `GET_ERROR(co)`: gets any execution error of a coroutine
-* `WAIT_FOR(s)`: returns a non-referenced value which represents for waiting for certain seconds before dispatching to next coroutine cycle, only works with automatically dispatched coroutine
+* `WAIT_FOR(s)`: constructs a non-referenced value which represents for waiting for certain seconds before dispatching to next coroutine cycle, only works with automatically dispatched coroutine
-	* `s`: can be integer or real numbers
+	* `s`: can be integer or real number

 Eg: